Chicago, IL

 Has any information changed?
 Click here to report an update.

 Overall, applicants ranked the school in the top 14% of interviews, indicating it is highly regarded.
-They found the interview mixed with a moderate stress level, and felt they did well.
+They found the interview very impressive with a moderate stress level and felt they did well.

 Insufficient reviews to generate a summary.
 Add your review!